 Bamboo is a sustainable material that is easy to maintain.
 If your bamboo dish rack starts to look dull or feel rough, you can use food-grade, highly-refined mineral oil to condition the wood.
-Our tester was able to clean the Threshold Bamboo Dish Drying Rack with just a damp sponge every few days, as well, to keep it looking fresh.
+We were able to clean the Threshold Bamboo Dish Drying Rack with just a damp sponge every few days to keep it looking fresh.

 Drainboard or Drying Tray

 Some countertop dish racks come equipped with a drainboard or drying tray, which catches excess water and prevents it from dripping on your countertop.
-As Berry noted, this is particularly key if you have water-sensitive countertops, like butcher block countertops, that can be damaged by dripping water.
+It is particularly key if you have water-sensitive countertops, like butcher block countertops, that can be damaged by dripping water.
 For optional drainage, look for a unit with a water spout that drips directly into the sink.
 (Of course, over-the-sink and in-sink options remove the need for this feature entirely.)

 Cup Holder or Wine Rack

 More advanced units may have an adjustable design, allowing you to customize the configuration of your dish rack to suit your needs.
 Expandable trays can provide more drying space for larger cookware like pots and pans.
-A rack that collapses is certainly a bonus when it comes time to store it, as proved by our tester.
+A rack that collapses is certainly a bonus when it comes time to store it.

 How do you clean a dish rack?